Girl Meets World: Casting

 Auditions began in mid-November 2012 for the lead roles of Riley Matthews, the daughter of Cory and Topanga, Maya, a witty friend of Riley's who has a troubled past, and Elliot, Riley's older brother.
 By the end of January 2013, Rowan Blanchard and Sabrina Carpenter were cast as Riley and Maya, respectively.
 Teo Halm was tapped for the role of Elliot in early March.
 Filming of the pilot began on March 20, 2013, and concluded on March 22, 2013.
 Rider Strong and Will Friedle made a surprise visit to the set, sparking rumors of a return, or at least a cameo appearance, in the upcoming series.
 Maitland Ward also made a visit to the set and was asked about the return of her character, Rachel McGuire.
 Ward said, "I can't really share any show info, but it would be fun if the old gang got back together again!"
 On October 5, 2013, Teo Halm announced on Twitter that he was no longer involved with the series.
 A report by TVLine suggested the series was undergoing creative changes after the pilot and his character was ultimately written out of the series.
 On March 12, 2014, it was announced that Lee Norris would reprise his role of Stuart Minkus.
 On March 18, 2014, it was announced that Rider Strong would reprise his role of Shawn Hunter.
 On December 3, 2014, it was announced that Will Friedle would reprise his role of Eric Matthews, beginning with the second season, along with William Daniels reprising his role as George Feeny in a larger role.
 On February 3, 2015, it was announced that Trina McGee would reprise her role as Angela Moore and Blake Clark would reprise his role of Chet Hunter.
 On April 7, 2015, it was announced that Anthony Tyler Quinn would reprise his role as Jonathan Turner.
 On June 5, 2015, it was announced that Matthew Lawrence would reprise his role as Jack Hunter.
 On April 1, 2016, it was announced that Reginald VelJohnson would guest star in an episode as a police officer, a nod to VelJohnson's previous role in a different TGIF sitcom, officer Carl Winslow of Family Matters.
 On July 28, 2016, it was announced that Lily Nicksay and Lindsay Ridgeway, both of whom portrayed Morgan Matthews, would appear in the season three finale.

+In a 2025 episode of the rewatch podcast Pod Meets World, Fishel described the work environment on Girl Meets World to have been a "very, very difficult" environment compared to the fun she had on Boy Meets World, stating that she felt "ostracized" and "very criticized" during her time working on the show.